sarajosephs/ProjectB/index.md

 As for turbidity the number of bad samples peak in 2015, but also in 2021.
 From the monthly distribution we can see the highest peaks seem to happen in the summer months, July and August.
 A reason for this might be because coliform can enter well water through garden hoes, which are likely more often used in the summertime.
 Too much coliform level can cause an upset stomach, vomiting, fever or diarrhea.
 [Reference](https://www.michigan.gov/documents/deq/deq-wd-gws-wcu-coliformbactiwellwatersampling_270604_7.pdf).

-We can also see this in a heatmap movie where the spatial pattern is pretty evenly distributed but but we can see that the bad samples peak during summer months.
+We can also see this in a heatmap movie where the spatial pattern is pretty evenly distributed but we can see that the bad samples peak during summer months.

 <iframe src="heatmapmovie.html"
     sandbox="allow-same-origin allow-scripts"